lgondara/qa_gen/iclr_blogpost_draft (1).md

     Figure 2: Model performance degrades over time as medical terminology and reporting practices evolve without continuous monitoring and retraining.
 </div>

 Our solution involved automated drift detection, continuous monitoring of prediction distributions and confidence scores, and periodic retraining incorporating recent examples.
 The fundamental lesson: in healthcare settings, data quality and representativeness matter more than model sophistication.
 A simpler model trained on high-quality, representative data will outperform a complex model trained on poor data.

 ## Error Handling as System Design

 No model is perfect.
-In healthcare, this is especially critical because **errors have consequences**.
+In healthcare, this is especially critical because errors have real consequences.
 We learned that how you handle errors matters more than eliminating them entirely.

-Our approach involved multiple layers: confidence-based routing where low-confidence predictions are flagged for human review, human-in-the-loop validation with registrars reviewing a sample of automated decisions regularly, continuous auditing adapted from clinical trial design principles<d-cite key="gondara2024auditing"></d-cite>, and graceful degradation where the model defaults to manual review when encountering unusual cases.
+Our approach involved multiple layers: confidence-based routing where low-confidence predictions are flagged for human review, human-in-the-loop validation with registrars reviewing a sample of automated decisions regularly, continuous auditing adapted from clinical trial design principles, and graceful degradation where the model defaults to manual review when encountering unusual cases.

 ```mermaid
 graph TD